prachigauriar/TWTValidation/README.md

 TWTValidation provides validators for a variety of use cases, but doesn’t constrain how you use them.
-All validators in TWTValidation inherit from `TWTValidator`, an abstract class that declares the primary interface to a validator, `-validateValue:error:`.
+All validators in TWTValidation inherit from `TWTValidator`, an abstract class that declares the primary interface to a validator, `‑validateValue:error:`.
 This method validates the specified value and returns whether it passed validation.
 If the value failed to validate, an error describing why validation failed is returned indirectly via the error parameter.